git/git.github.io/SoC-2016-Microprojects.md

 it should perhaps be working.
 And it might be an interesting microproject to fix that.

+Note that it is especially wise to first search the mailing list and then ask on the list before working on one of these "test_expect_failure", because if we bothered to document a failure but not fix it, that is often because the fix is non-trivial.

 You could also check if some commands have no test for some of their options and it could be an interesting microproject to add a test for one of those options.